Joseph Mucheru: Career

-Joseph Mucheru has been on the boards of many companies and businesses, including the M-Pesa Foundation Academy advisory board, the payments platform Bitpesa (now Aza Group), and GiveDirectly, which aims to cut out the intermediary and ensure that donations go straight to the intended recipients.
+Joseph Mucheru has been on the boards of many companies and businesses, including the M-Pesa Foundation Academy advisory board, the payments platform BitPesa (now AZA Finance), and GiveDirectly, which aims to cut out the intermediary and ensure that donations go straight to the intended recipients.

 Personal life

 Mucheru married Aida Wambui in 2005 under Kikuyu traditional laws.
 The marriage lasted for ten years, Wambui filed for divorce on June 29, 2015, claiming her marriage to Mucheru had irretrievably broken down and that their union was a “sham without feelings.”